 Tulum Itinerary Day 3 – Tulum Cenotes

-If you thought you’re done with the hottest tourist attractions of Tulum after visiting the beaches and ruins, you thought wrong; there’s way more coming your way!
+If you thought you were done with the hottest tourist attractions of Tulum after visiting the beaches and ruins, you thought wrong; there’s way more coming your way!
 Just as important as the ruins and beaches on your itinerary are the cenotes that Tulum (and most of the Yucatán Peninsula) is famous for.

 These natural limestone sinkholes are filled with crystal-clear water, and so many of them can be found around Tulum.
 Try to include more than one cenote on your third day, because each of Tulum’s cenotes is a unique one and offers an incredible experience.